0xmre/tuxart/README.md

-*If you don't have a kernel, download one from https://www.linux-mips.org/pub/linux/mips/kernel/v4.x/ Unpack the archive and run one of the command lines from above with the path to the archive's folder passed as argument.
+*If you don't have a kernel, download one from https://www.linux-mips.org/pub/linux/mips/kernel/v4.x/ Unpack the archive and run one of the command lines from above with the path to the archive's folder passed as argument.*

+### The future of tuxart

+While working with randomly generated kernels, a visual feedback can increase the comprehension of the latters.

+Visual feedback can be improved by increasing choice between custom accessories.
+This kind of benefits can be achieved by adding more accessories and by fully respecting dependencies between related configurations.